Can you combine hockey with science? Of course you can!

 Make a prediction.

-I showed Lizzie (age 5 1/2) the items and asked her if she thought they would slide easily on the ice.
+I showed my oldest (age 5 1/2) the items and asked her if she thought they would slide easily on the ice.
 I had her make her predictions by making an "x" in the appropriate box.

 The item that were smooth and light slid better than the items that were rough or soft.